CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ![CI Pipeline Success Example](assets/CI-pipeline.png)

-If everything goes well and all tests are passing, the merge request gets merged by the CI and CD takes it over.
+If everything goes well and all tests are passing, the merge request can be approved and merged by the CI and CD takes it over.
 On the other hand, if something breaks, developers then need to provide fixes on their changes or adjustment to those tests to reflect their latest changes.

 ![CI Pipeline Failure Example](assets/CI-pipeline-failure.png)

 ## Continuous Delivery (CD)

 As soon as the merge is done continuous delivery can start.
-To fail fast if something goes wrong when for example the pipeline has not detected a breaking change or due to any other reason, alpha builds are created.
-Alpha build reflects the latest development state of the codebase.
+In order to quickly detect if something goes wrong (fail fast) when, for example the pipeline has not detected a breaking change or due to any other reason, alpha builds are created.
+An Alpha build reflects the latest development state of the codebase.
 Ideally, developers should work in a way where the development state of the codebase is always production-ready.
-Such that, if some hot-fixes in production are needed the production build can be triggered from the development state immediately.
+They should do so in such a way that if some hot-fixes in production are needed the production build can be triggered from the development state immediately.
 This approach avoids any bug-fixing by cherry-picking and forces developers to commit high-quality atomic commits onto the codebase.

 Based on the project, different build configurations can be produced.
-Build configuration could be for example different environment, different identifiers or secrets to service providers and so on.
+Build configurations could specify different environments, different identifiers, different secrets to service providers and so on.

 ![CD Pipeline Example](assets/CD-pipeline.png)